-The process of writing an appraisal report deals with an estimation which forms an opinion of value.
+The process of performing an appraisal report consists of an inspection which forms an opinion of value.

-Another of the approaches is the Sales Comparison Approach - which deals with making a comparable analysis to other similar properties within a close vicinity which have recently sold.
+Another of the methods is the Sales Comparison Approach - which concerns discovering a comparison to other similar properties within a close proximity which have recently sold.

-Generally speaking, the Sales Comparison Approach is the most definite indicator of value of a residential property.
+The Sales Comparison Approach is commonly the most accurate and clearest indicator of worth for a home.

 To find an honest property value when selling real estate.